This piece was originally published in The Atlantic.

 So, can there be a Netflix for books?
 It is too early to make any judgment, but there is enough momentum and interest in the subscription model to justify a major survey of the subject, announced last week by the Book Industry Study Group, for release next summer.
 If the results show that audience potential can reach the ambitions of Oyster’s investors, publishing may yet foster a digital sales channel with the impact that the Book-of-the-Month club once claimed.

-Tags: amazon prime, book of the month club, oyster, osnos, netflix, publishing, amazon
+Tags: book of the month club, oyster, osnos, netflix, publishing, amazon, amazon prime

 A Netflix for Books?